History of Eswatini: British Resident Commissioners in Swaziland

 In 1921, the British established Swaziland's first legislative body — a European Advisory Council (EAC) of elected White representatives with the task of advising the British Resident Commissioner on non-Swazi affairs.
 In 1944, the Commissioner reconstituted the basis and role of the EAC, and, over Swazi objections, issued a Native Authorities Proclamation constituting the paramount chief or Ingwenyama and King to the Swazis, as the British called the king, as the native authority for the territory to issue legally enforceable orders to the Swazis, subject to restrictions and directions from the resident commissioner.
 Under pressure from royal non-cooperation, this proclamation was revised in 1952 to grant the Swazi paramount chief a degree of autonomy unprecedented in British indirect rule in Africa.
 Also in 1921, after more than twenty years of the regency headed by Queen Regent Labotsibeni, Sobhuza II became Ingwenyama (lion) or head of the Swazi nation.

 In the early years of indirect rule, the British expected that Swaziland would eventually be incorporated into South Africa.
-After the Second World War, however, South Africa's intensification of racial discrimination induced the United Kingdom to prepare Swaziland for complete independence.
+After the Second World War, however, South Africa's intensification of racial discrimination, especially through the election of the National Party, induced the United Kingdom to prepare Swaziland for complete independence.
 Political activity intensified in the early 1960s.
 Several political parties were formed and jostled for power and economic development.
 However, the parties were largely urban and had few ties to the rural areas, where most Swazis still lived.
 The traditional Swazi leaders, including King Sobhuza II and his Inner Council, formed the Imbokodvo National Movement (INM), a political group that capitalized on its close identification with the Swazi way of life.
-Responding to pressure for political change, the protectorate government scheduled an election in mid-1964 for the first legislative council in which the Swazis would participate.
+Responding to pressure for political change, the protectorate government scheduled an election in mid-1964 for the first Legislative Council in which the Swazis would participate.
 In the election, the INM and four other parties, most having more radical platforms, competed in the election.
 The INM won all 24 elective seats.

 Swazi soldiers served in World War II (see Eswatini in World War II).